aki-art/NoiseNotIncluded/README.md

 # NoiseNotIncluded
 An Oxygen Not Included biome noise editor and previewer.

+Created by Heinermann, currently maintained by aki-art.

 ## Development
 ### Remaining tasks (TODO)
 - Be able to load a biome file and select the sub-biome.
 - Use the elements of the biome file to render a preview on the TERMINATOR node.
 - Use the elements of the biome file to render their bands and range at the bottom.
-- Improve stability, fix major bugs
 - Undo/Redo
+- Dark Mode
+- Stop auto-save spam
+- Preview cave override (erosion)
-- Add Tests
+- Add missing nodes:
+    - Modifiers: Terrace, Curve
+    - Transformers: Turbulence, Translate,

 ### Known Bugs
 - A cycle in the graph will freeze the program